afcarl/poodle/README.md

 ## Problem sharing

-If you would like to support development of AI planners we kindly ask you to opt-in for sharing of anonymized PDDL problem data sets.
+If you would like to support development of AI planners, we kindly ask you to opt-in for sharing of anonymized PDDL problem data sets.
 This will help us to continuously improve result waiting times for everyone in the community.
 To enable this, please set `POODLE_STATS=1` environment variable when launching `poodleserver`.
 Your privacy is our highest priority, therefore we only collect generated anonymized PDDL data-sets.

 # Contacts

 Poodle is developed by [CriticalHop](https://criticalhop.com), a team of dedicated AI planning engineers.
 If you have any questions, feel free to open a [github issue](https://github.com/criticalhop/poodle/issues) and chat with @grandrew and the team at `##poodle` on [freenode](https://freenode.net/).

-If you are interested in joining the project or wish to use enterprise edition please write us at info@criticalhop.com or reach out directly to me at andrew@criticalhop.com or [@Andrew_Gree](https://twitter.com/Andrew_Gree) on twitter.
+If you are interested in joining the project, or wish to use the enterprise edition please write us at info@criticalhop.com or reach out directly to me at andrew@criticalhop.com or [@Andrew_Gree](https://twitter.com/Andrew_Gree) on twitter.

 --
 Andrew Gree and the team